HavenOfExcellence/temptaking-guide/content/temptaking.md

 ---
-title: Temptaking
+title: User Guide
 description: Using the Temptaking app
 ---

 ## Using the link you received

-Go to the link your admin has provided you
+Go to the link your admin has provided you.
+It will be something similar to `ptr.nsfc.live/group/xxxx-xxxx-xxxx-xxxx`.

 ![](/temptaking-guide/screenshots/Initial_Page.PNG)